-The definition of part-time practice refers to the term PROFESSIONAL TIME.
-What kinds of activities are included in the term PROFESSIONAL TIME?
+The definition of part-time practice refers to the term “professional time”.
+What kinds of activities are considered professional time?

 - time spent in the actual practice of law

 - time spent attending to the administration of the law office

 - time spent on volunteer legal work (except pro bono professional services provided through Pro Bono Ontario)

 - time spent in continuing legal education programs offered during business hours

 - time spent as a director on a board if acting as a lawyer

 - time spent traveling in your capacity as a lawyer (e.g. travel time to court, but not travel time going to and from work at the beginning and end of a day).

 The following are examples of activities that should not be included in a calculation of professional time:

 - any continuing education courses taken on weekends or in the evening